 Help Save Children in Vietnam

-- 1 child in 48 dies before their 5th birthday - 3 times that of the United States
+- 1 child in 48 dies before their 5th birthday, 3 times the U.S. rate

 Our Work for Children in Vietnam

 Save the Children has been a leading charity serving the needs of Vietnam’s children since 1990 – and offering sponsorship since 2013.
 In 1991, we launched a pioneering program, based on the “positive deviance” approach, to combat crushing child malnutrition in rural Vietnam.

 Today, we provide health and nutrition, education and livelihoods, child protection and disaster risk reduction programs, plus emergency response.
 We work in partnership with government agencies, civil society organizations, the private sector and academic institutions.
 We are particularly focused on reaching the most vulnerable children, including ethnic minorities and migrant children and their families.

 Thanks to the generous support from our community of supporters, these essential programs in Vietnam continue to give children a healthy start and the opportunity to learn, protecting them from harm along the way.

 Here are some recent examples of our work:

 - We’re promoting our Household-to-Hospital Continuum of Care approach to improve health care services for mothers and newborns among ethnic minorities, including through capacity building for midwives and community health workers and providing essential equipment to set up newborn care units

 - We’re helping improve children’s nutrition by promoting effective infant and young child feeding practices during the critical first 1,000 days of life